nicholaskasprzak/ChessCompetition-GameAI/README.md

 - chess-bot: Here you will implement your chess engine;
 - chess-validator: Here you will find the chess-validator code;
 - chess-gui: Here you will find the chess-gui code;
-- frontend: Here you will find the web frontend code;
-- backend: Here you will find the web backend code;

 ## How the competition will work